jhburns/ExperienceCapture/Documentation/Full-Deploy.md

 ## Create AMI Users

 For each of the following policies in JSON:

 - Create an [AWS AMI Policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create.html) from the following json.
 - Attach the policy to a user.
 - Copy the [Access Key ID and Secret Access Key](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html) into their respective environment variable.

 The point of doing all this to follow best security practices.
 By making a separate policy for each service each service has only the cloud resources it needs to be able to operate.

-### Packer
+### Packer Role

 ```json
 {